The Ledger Nano X is a top-rated cryptocurrency hardware wallet for securing your crypto assets offline.

 Ledger Nano X Supported Coins

-The Ledger Nano X crypto wallet supports 1,800+ coins, including many top market capitalization coins and several ERC-20 tokens.
+The Ledger Nano X crypto wallet supports 5,500+ coins and tokens, including many top market capitalization coins and several ERC-20 tokens.

 Top coins include: